Jöns Jacob Berzelius: Honors and recognition

 In 1818 Berzelius was ennobled by King Carl XIV Johan.
 In 1835, he received the title of friherre.

 In 1820 he was elected a member of the American Philosophical Society.

 The Royal Society of London gave Berzelius the Copley Medal in 1836 with the citation "For his systematic application of the doctrine of definite proportions to the analysis of mineral bodies, as contained in his Nouveau Systeme de Mineralogie, and in other of his works."

 In 1840, Berzelius was named Knight of the Order of Leopold.
 In 1842, he received the honor Pour le Mérite for Sciences and Arts.

 The mineral berzelianite, a copper selenide, was discovered in 1850 and named after him by James Dwight Dana.

 In 1852, Stockholm, Sweden, built a public park and statue, both to honor Berzelius.
 Berzeliusskolan, a school situated next to his alma mater, Katedralskolan, is named for him.
 In 1890, a fairly prominent street in Gothenburg was named Berzeliigatan (Berzelii street) in his honour.

 In 1898, the Swedish Academy of Sciences opened the Berzelius Museum in honor of Berzelius.
 The holdings of the museum included many items from his laboratory.
 The museum was opened on the occasion of fiftieth anniversary of Berzelius's death.
 Invitees at the ceremony marking the occasion included scientific dignitaries from eleven European nations and the United States, many of whom gave formal addresses in honor of Berzelius.
 The Berzelius Museum was later moved to the observatory that is part of the Swedish Academy of Sciences.

 In 1939 his portrait appeared on a series of postage stamps commemorating the bicentenary of the founding of the Swedish Academy of Sciences.
 In addition to Sweden, Grenada likewise honored him.

 The Berzelius secret society at Yale University is named in his honor.

+Berzeliustinden, a 1211 m mountain on Spitsbergen, is named in Berzelius's honor.